-IC members were briefed by Dr. Saldanha.
-Subsequently two more student-members (including a back-up member) were added to the IC based on the recommendation of external advisors.
+ICC members were briefed by Dr. Saldanha.
+Subsequently two more student-members (including a back-up member) were added to the ICC based on the recommendation of external advisors.

-Mohan went through a 5 day training program conducted by Enfold as suggested by Dr. Saldanha.
+The respondent went through a 5 day training program conducted by Enfold.

 the program details can be found here

-This (or a similar) training program is now mandatory for all instructors at the practice room and we will ensure that all the current instructors/ asst. instructors attend this within the next few months.
+This (or a similar) training program is now mandatory for all instructors at the practice room.

-Having implemented, in letter and in spirit, all the steps that were advised by our external advisor, Mohan returned to teaching general classes at the practice room (after staying away for 2.5 months).
+Having implemented all the steps that were advised by our external advisor, the respondent returned to teaching general classes at the practice room (after staying away for 2.5 months).